OER-Dev/docs/GDL_docs/documentation.md

 ### Adaptive learning path (under construction)

-For selected topics in Early Math and other subjects
+An adaptive learning path is undeere developement for selected topics in Early Math.
+A first beta will be launched in September 2022.

 ## Content development building blocks